ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

     });
 ```

-Specifically for the service case we really simplified things with this nice `AddService` extension method.
+Specifically for the service case, we simplified things with this nice `AddService` extension method.
 But what if we wanted to inject a specific thing from the request state.
-Essentially we want to grab something from the `ContextData` dictionary and make nicely accessible.
+Essentially we want to grab something from the `ContextData` map and make it nicely accessible.

 ```csharp
 [Serial]